This article will discuss the different types of beetles in Delaware.

 28. Convergent Lady Beetle

-Convergent lady beetle is the most common type of Beetlesbeetle in Delaware.
+Convergent lady beetle is one of the most common types of beetle in Delaware.
 It is found throughout the Eastern United States and has a broad habitat range.

 Convergent lady beetles are predominantly orange with black spots on their wing covers.
-Equally important to note, covergent lady beetles feed primarily on aphids but also on mites and other small insects.
+Equally important to note, convergent lady beetles feed primarily on aphids but also on mites and other small insects.

 These types of beetles in Delaware in Delaware can be found anywhere there are trees, bushes, and flowers.